 What is an AI operating system?

 An AI operating system is software that uses artificial intelligence to manage tasks, memory, workflows, and execution beyond traditional apps or chatbots.
+Unlike a conventional OS that manages files and applications, an AI OS manages intent, context, and multi-step workflows through AI coordination.
+It persists across sessions, remembers your goals, and can execute complex tasks from a single natural-language prompt.

 Are there examples of AI operating systems?